sifi727/TripCo/README.md

 # Manifesto

 * It is okay to disagree with each other, but as a team we will respect one another and help each other succeed.
+* When it come to completing our team sprints, we will strive for both accurrecy and percision, rather than acheiving either one or the other.

 # Expectations